mh-firouzjaah/human-resource-management-system/README.md

 # human-resource-management-system

-this is a highly customized django project with the following functionalities availabl:
+this is a highly customized django project with the following functionalities available:

 - This project is one of the most complete examples of Django translation projects available Because it has some hacks to translate `permissions‍‍` visible on the `django-admin` page.
 (This was a big deal, because you will not find a similar example out there!)